Contributing¶

 <PATH>

-For data files (even in tests), the --force-dot-license
+For data files (even in tests), the --force-dot-license might be also

 passed to the latter command.